swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 Signature validation based on an SVA token SHALL follow the following basic steps.

 1. Locate all available SVA tokens available for the signed document that is relevant for the target signature.
-2. Select the most recent SVA token that can be successfylly validated and meets the requirement of the relying party
+2. Select the most recent SVA token that can be successfully validated and meets the requirement of the relying party
 3. Verify the integrity of the signature and the Signed Bytes of the target signature using the `sig_ref` claim.
 4. Verify that the SignedData reference in the original signature matches the reference values in the sig_data_ref claim.
 5. Verify the integrity of referenced Signed Data using provided hash values in the sig_data_ref claim.
 6. Obtain the verified certificates supporting the asserted signature validation through the signer_cert_ref claim.
-7. Verify that signature validation policy results satifies the requirements of the relying party.
+7. Verify that signature validation policy results satisfies the requirements of the relying party.
-8. Verify that verified time results satifies the context within which the signed document is used.
+8. Verify that verified time results satisfies the context within which the signed document is used.

 After validating these steps, signature validity is established as well as the trusted signer certificate binding the identity of the signer to the signature.